contensis/contensis.github.io/docs-src/content-types/validation/regex-validation.md

 # Regular expression pattern matching
-This validation method ensures that the value of a field matches a specific pattern defined by a regular expression.
+The *Regular expression* validation method ensures that the value of a field matches a specific pattern defined by a regular expression.

 A regular expression is a special text string for describing a search pattern.
 We use these expressions to validate the text that an author enters into a field of an entry.